David J. Raznick, Ph.D.

 Sherri B. Abraham, Psy.D.

-Dr. Abraham recently moved to Maryland from Florida where she maintained a private practice specializing in assessment and treatment of affective disorders, anxiety disorders, ADHD, learning disorders, maladaptive behavior, stress-management issues and relationship problems with children, adolescents, adults, couples and families.
+Dr. Abraham achieved her doctorate degree from Nova Southeastern University and then maintained a private practice in Florida prior to her move to Maryland.
+She specializes in assessment and treatment of affective disorders, anxiety disorders, ADHD, learning disorders, maladaptive behavior, stress-management issues, mood disorders, and relationship problems with children, adolescents, adults, couples and families.

 Connie Blizzard, Psy.D.